telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

     clever enough to know that the value previous to the updateContext request was also 765 so no actual update has occurred and consequently no notification is sent.
--   update Room1 pressure to 765 with forcedUpdate URI option: In this case broker will send the notification, because of the forcedUpdate URI option, details about forcedUpdate URI option are described [here](ngsiv2_implementation_notes.md#force-updatation-of-entity).
+-   update Room1 pressure to 765 adding `?options=forcedUpdate` to the request URL:
+    In this case broker will send the notification, because of the `forcedUpdate` URI option, details about `forcedUpdate` URI option are described [here](ngsiv2_implementation_notes.md#forcedupdate-option).
 -   update Room2 pressure to 740: nothing happens, as the subscription is for Room1, not Room2.